Paths are specified as

 Here is an example of making a b2 configuration.
 First run

 This will guide you through an interactive setup process.
-You will need your account number (a short hex number) and key (a long hex number) which you can get from the b2 control panel.
+To authenticate you will either need your Account ID (a short hex number) and Master Application Key (a long hex number) OR an Application Key, which is the recommended method.
+See below for further details on generating and using an Application Key.

 This remote is called